Discover it Cash Back vs. Citi Diamond Preferred: Which is better for a balance transfer?

 Intro APR winner: Citi Diamond Preferred

-The Citi Diamond Preferred stands out in this category since you’ll get a 0 percent intro APR on balance transfers for 21 months (16.74 percent to 27.49 percent variable APR after), which one of the longest intro APR period on the market.
-However, you’ll only get a 0 percent APR on purchases for 12 months with this card.
-In comparison, the Discover it Cash Back offers a 0 percent intro APR on both balance transfers and purchases for 15 months (14.99 percent to 25.99 percent variable APR after).
+The Citi Diamond Preferred stands out in this category since you’ll get a 0 percent intro APR on balance transfers for 21 months (17.99 percent to 28.74 percent variable APR after), which is one of the longest 0 percent intro APR period on the market.
+However, you’ll only get a 0 percent intro APR on purchases for 12 months with this card (17.99 percent to 28.74 percent variable APR after that).

 Annual fee winner: Tie